RiskQuantDotCom/RiskQuantWebsite/content/contact/_index.md

     backgroundColorCustom: ''
   headings:
     heading: "Got questions?
 Need help?"
-    text: "We're happy to hear from you, just call at your convenience, or drop us an email.
-We are open, always accessible and want direct communication with you.
-The place to start is at the top, with Duncan Hart: Duncan@CyberRiskQuant.com or call +1 (212) 2014-118."
+    text: "We are open, always accessible and want direct communication with you.
+The place to start is at the top, with Duncan Hart - Duncan@CyberRiskQuant.com or call direct +1 (212) 2014-118."
     headingColorCustom: ''
     subHeadingColorCustom: ''
     textColorCustom: '#405965'